Australian Open to go ahead despite COVID-19 case - organisers

 Tiley rejected the comparison.

-“The probability is very low that there’ll been issue.
+“The probability is very low that there’ll be an issue.
 We expect them all to test negative,” he said.
 “The plan is to continue to play tomorrow as planned.”

-Tiley, who has plenty of experience of rescheduling matches because of rain, hot weather and bushfire smoke, said the order of play for Friday, when wet weather is forecast, would be released later on Thursday.
+Tiley is experienced in rescheduling matches because of rain, hot weather and bushfire smoke and organisers released the orders of play for Friday, when wet weather is forecast, with 67 matches scheduled across the six tune-up events.

+Faced with a scheduling logjam for the tune-up events, women’s singles matches from Friday will be shortened to two regular tiebreak sets with a 10-point match tiebreak if required for a final set, organisers said.

-Reporting by Nick Mulvenney in Sydney; additional reporting by Swati Pandey, editing by Toby Davis and Gerry Doyle
+Reporting by Nick Mulvenney in Sydney, additional reporting by Swati Pandey and Sudipto Ganguly in Mumbai; editing by Toby Davis/Gerry Doyle/Ken Ferris

 Our Standards: The Thomson Reuters Trust Principles.